OpenEvalProject/evals/manuscripts/elife-67517/v2/manuscript.md

 ![Figure 4.](https://cdn.elifesciences.org/articles/67517/elife-67517-fig4-v2.jpg)

-**Figure 4.:** high blocks.(A) Decrease of outcome representation during stimulus presentation was significantly correlated with the reduced behavioural sensitivity to the outcome devaluation during Dev Ohigh blocks.
+**Figure 4.:** (A) Decrease of outcome representation during stimulus presentation was significantly correlated with the reduced behavioural sensitivity to the outcome devaluation during Dev Ohigh blocks.
 (B) Increase in response representation was significantly correlated with an increase in response for devalued outcomes during Dev Ohigh blocks.
 Higher difference scores indicate higher decreases in outcome and response representation over time.
 Regression lines are added for visualization purpose, and the light-coloured background areas indicate its 95% CI.

 Analysing the outcome representations at the time of choice between the two aliens revealed a very similar pattern; at the end of the task, participants in the stress group showed a decreased outcome representation at the time point of the choice (t22=2.94, pcorr=0.016, d=0.613, and 95% CI=0.161–1.054), whereas there was no such effect in the control group (t17=0.59, pcorr=1, d=0.138, and 95% CI=−0.328–0.600).
 In addition, stressed participants had reduced outcome representations relative to controls, reflected in a significantly reduced classification accuracy, during the response choice at the end of the reinforcement learning task (block × group interaction: F[3, 117] = 2.99, p=0.034, ƞp²=0.071, and 95% CI=0–0.156; stress vs. control, high training intensity: t39=2.75, pcorr=0.036, d=0.865, and 95% CI=0.214–1.506; lower training intensities: all t39<2.30, all pcorr>0.108, all d<0.725, and all 95% CI=−0.500–1.358; Figure 2G).
 Together, these results show that at the end of training, acute stress reduced the representation of action outcomes that are considered to be a hallmark of goal-directed control.

-## Stress boosts response representations at the end of training
+### Stress boosts response representations at the end of training

 While it is assumed that the outcome representation that is crucial for goal-directed S-R-O learning is reduced with increasing habitual behaviour control, response (R) representations at the time of stimulus (S) presentation may be involved in both goal-directed S-R-O and habitual S-R processing.
 Therefore, we trained another classifier to discriminate between categories that were used as response options during the reinforcement learning task (red vs. blue alien).
 This classifier was used to examine changes in response representation during the stimulus presentation (S) throughout the reinforcement learning task.
 For these response representations, a block × group ANOVA revealed a significant interaction effect (F[3, 147] = 5.82, p<0.001, ƞp²=0.106, and 95% CI=0.021–0.192).
 As shown in Figure 2H, participants in the stress group showed a stronger response representation that was reflected in higher classification accuracy for the response categories with increasing training intensity (first half vs. last half: t25=2.51, pcorr=0.038, d=0.491, and 95% CI=0.079–0.894), whereas there was even a decrease in the control group (first half vs. last half: t24=3.50, pcorr=0.004, d=0.701, and 95% CI=0.256–1.134).
 In the last six blocks of the reinforcement learning task, stressed participants had significantly higher response representations than participants in the control group (t49=2.75, pcorr=0.032, d=0.770, and 95% CI=0.197–1.336; lower training intensities: all t49<1.92, all pcorr>0.244, all d<0.537, and all 95% CI=0.025–1.094).
 Interestingly, this increase in response representations was significantly correlated with an increase in responses for devalued outcomes during Dev Ohigh blocks (Spearman’s ρ=0.320, 95% CI=0.049–0.547, and p=0.022; Figure 4).
 Thus, our MVPA results indicate that stress leads to an increased response representation at the time of stimulus presentation.

 Importantly, when we grouped the classification data not in four blocks consisting of 144 trials in total (averaged over six successive blocks containing 24 reinforcement learning trials each) but in 2, 3, 6, or 12 blocks, the pattern of results for the neural outcome and response representations was largely comparable (Supplementary file 1A).

-## Outcome and response representations are uncorrelated
+### Outcome and response representations are uncorrelated

 To test whether the observed opposing changes in outcome and response representations after stress reflected independent or linked neural representations, we analysed Bayesian correlation between the classification accuracies in order to explicitly test the evidence in favour of the null and alternative hypothesis, respectively.
 These analyses revealed moderate evidence for the null hypothesis that outcome representations, both at stimulus presentation and response selection, were uncorrelated with response representation at choice time (both Pearson’s |r|<0.165, both 95% CI=0.154–0.442, and both BF01 >3.092; Figure 5), suggesting that outcome representations and response representations may be independent of each other.